The total absolute curvature of submanifolds with singularities: Proof of Theorems A and B

 We define the set $Q \subset S^{n+r-1}$ by

 \begin{lemma} The set $Q$ has measure zero in $S^{n+r-1}$. \end{lemma}

-\begin{proof} For $\vect{w} \in S^{n+r-1}$, we consider the equivalence condition that the height function $h_{\vect{w}}$ is not a Morse function.
-If $\vect{w} \notin Y_2$, Lemma \ref{le:second-zero} yields that there is no critical point of $h_{\vect{w}}$ on $C_f$.
-Therefore, we only need to consider the equivalence condition that a regular point or a singular point of the first kind is a Morse critical point.
-A regular point $p \in M^n_{\rm{reg}}$ is a Morse critical point if and only if $\vect{w}$ is a regular value of the canonical Gauss map $\nu$.
-By Lemma \ref{le:first-morse}, a singular point of the first kind $p \in \Sigma_f \setminus C_f$ is a Morse critical point if and only if $\vect{w}$ is a regular value of the canonical Gauss map $\bar{\nu}$ and is not perpendicular to $\Pi(p)$, that is, not a unit normal vector of $f$ at $p$.
-Due to the above, $h_{\vect{w}}$ is not a Morse function if and only if $\vect{w}$ is a critical value $\nu$ or $\bar{\nu}$, or belongs to $Y_1$.
+\begin{proof} For $\vect{w} \in S^{n+r-1}$, we characterize the condition that the height function $h_{\vect{w}}$ is not a Morse function.
+If $\vect{w} \notin Y_2$, Lemma~\ref{le:second-zero} yields that there is no critical point of $h_{\vect{w}}$ on $C_f$.
+Therefore, we only need to characterize the condition that a regular point or a singular point of the first kind is a Morse critical point.
+By \eqref{eq:MCP-regular}, a point $p \in M^n_{\rm{reg}}$ is a Morse critical point if and only if $(p,\vect{w})$ is a regular point of the canonical Gauss map $\nu$.
+By Lemma~\ref{le:first-morse}, a singular point of the first kind $p \in \Sigma_f \setminus C_f$ is a Morse critical point if and only if $(p,\vect{w})$ is a regular point of the canonical Gauss map $\bar{\nu}$ and is not perpendicular to $\Pi(p)$, that is, not a unit normal vector of $f$ at $p$.
+Due to the above, for $\vect w\notin Y_2$, the height function $h_{\vect{w}}$ is not a Morse function if and only if $\vect{w}$ is a critical value of $\nu$ or $\bar{\nu}$, or belongs to $Y_1$.
 Hence, we obtain

 By Sard's theorem, the first term of the right-hand side has measure zero in $S^{n+r-1}$.
-By Lemma \ref{le:bundle-measure}, both the second term and the third term have measure zero in $S^{n+r-1}$. \end{proof}
+By Lemma~\ref{le:bundle-measure}, both the second term and the third term have measure zero in $S^{n+r-1}$. \end{proof}